trizen/raku-rosettacode/programming_tasks/I/Inheritance/Single.md

 ```

-The <tt>.^parents</tt> notation indicates a method call to the object's metaobject rather than to the object itself.
+The `.^parents` notation indicates a method call to the object's metaobject rather than to the object itself.